- Academic Programs

 For a current listing of teaching jobs available, click here and enter "Physics" in the box, along with the state you would like to live in.
 If you see a job you are interested, contact them to discuss the embedded job option.
 Whether this is a possibility will depend upon the school and the field.
 Here is a second web site that lists teaching jobs: here.

-4) It is also sometimes possible to obtain a job teaching Physics at a private school with just the Bachelor's degree in Physics, without having taken Education courses.
+4) It is possible to obtain a job teaching Physics at a private school with just the Bachelor's degree in Physics, without having taken Education courses and without being enrolled in an Education program.
 One company that does placements of teachers in private schools is Carney, Sandoe, and Associates.
 Note that there is no cost to submit an application through their site.
 Another company that places teachers in private schools is the Southern Teachers Agency.

 5) Other programs to check out include: